-Most recently, she has worked with celebrity fashion designer, Andre Soriano from season one of Rhianna's Television show, 'Styled to Rock'.
-She worked as Andre's personal BTS/event photographer for both his clothing line and Foundation, The Andre Soriano Foundation.
+Most recently, she has worked with a celebrity fashion designer, from season one of Rhianna's Television show, 'Styled to Rock'.
+She worked as his personal BTS/event photographer for both his clothing line and Foundation.
 She also worked with him on both his PR and marketing needs.

 Natacia's primary focus has been events, concerts, musician press-kit/merchandise, head-shots, set stills and behind the scenes photography for the entertainment industry.

 She works in the Southern California area between Los Angeles and San Diego and out of the area/State as needed.

 Like this blog post?
 Please share it on social media (Facebook, Twitter, LinkedIn, email etc) by using social media buttons at the top of the blog.
 Or post to your personal blog and anywhere else you feel appropriate.
 Thank you.

 As always, we welcome thoughts and remarks on ANY of the content above in the Comments section below...